piotrmurach/tty-file/README.md

 ### 2.6. copy_dir

-To recursively copy a directory of files from source to destination location use `copy_directory` or its alias 'copy_dir'.
+To recursively copy a directory of files from source to destination location use `copy_directory` or its alias `copy_dir`.

 Assuming you have the following directory structure: